kc0bfv/autophugo/README.md

 Therefore - after adding an album your next build may take minutes.
 Future ones will be quicker.

+## Comparison to Phugo

+Unfortunately the [original Phugo](https://github.com/aerohub/phugo) hasn't been updated in a while, and was dropped from common theme lists.
+Autophugo implements the pull requests over on Phugo, causing it to work error-free on modern Hugo.
+Further, it sets standardized column layout (currently set at two, only), automatically builds albums based on files alone (Phugo required entering each filename as a shortcode), and automatically resizes photos for display and thumbnail.

 ## License

 The original template is released under the Creative Commons Attribution 3.0 License.
 Please keep the original attribution link when using for your own project.